 Comparison of national ambient air monitoring results with WHO guideline values for particulates and PAHs shows the need for progress with regard to reducing levels of emissions attributable to residential heating.
 The burning of solid fuel is a source of particulate matter (PM) and other air pollutants including SO2 and PAHs.
-PM and PAHs arise from domestic solid fuel burning, which particularly impacts air quality in areas where the sale of bituminous coal is permitted.
+PM and PAHs arise from domestic solid fuel burning.

 Air pollution has a transboundary aspect meaning that emissions from one country can be transported via meteorological conditions to other countries.
 National emissions ceilings are in place across Europe to control emissions of four key transboundary pollutants: sulphur dioxide (SO2), oxides of nitrogen (NOx), volatile organic compounds (VOCs), and ammonia (NH3).
 These pollutants can contribute to acidification, eutrophication and ground-level ozone formation, but they have shown declining concentrations since the introduction of recent legislation.